carpben/coding_notes/redux+typescript-fst.md

 }
 ```

-`ADD_TODO` is a "literal type".
-Together with Typescript's "Discriminated Unions" feature it allows for a very strong pattern.
-Lets see how we can use the in our reducers.
+Lets see how `Action` can be used in our reducers.
 ```ts
 function todos(state = [], action:Action) {
   switch (action.type) {